-The Andean Aid board of directors meets monthly with an agenda set around these priorities:
+The Andean Aid board of directors meets quarterly with an agenda set around these priorities:

 - Establish policy and procedure for all aspects of the organization

 - Review current status of Help and Hope Center activities